rahul3613/attdc_app/README.md

 5. Install uuid
 6. Install getmac
 7. Install openpyxl
-8. Clone the reopsitry using git clone
+8. Clone the reopsitry using git clone https://github.com/rahul3613/attdc_app
+9. Change directory to attdc_app/sas
+10. Know your IP address with command 'ifconfig' and add it to the Allowed Host list of settings.py file.
+10. Run the server with command : python manage.py runserver 0:8000
+11. Press Ctrl + c to stop the server.